 Unfortunately, Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc.... does not cover chiropractic services.
 Part A covers hospital care and emergency services.
 Chiropractic care doesn’t qualify as an emergency service, since it’s typically an elective service in a doctor’s office, not a hospital.

 Part B goes beyond Part A in that it covers emergency needs as well as preventative care.
 What services qualify as preventative care are sometimes challenging to define, but services like flu shots or a yearly visit to your primary care physician usually qualify.

-Medicare Part B covers spinal adjustments, but only as a treatment plan for a condition called a spinal subluxation.
+Medicare Part B is medical coverage for people with Original Medicare.
+It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
+Part A is for hospital inpatient care.... covers spinal adjustments, but only as a treatment plan for a condition called a spinal subluxation.
 To get this procedure covered, you’ll need to work with a licensed chiropractor to provide an official diagnosis.

 The number of treatments Part B covers will also depend on your situation and how many visits your doctor thinks you need.
 Part B will cover 80 percent of your costs after you meet your yearly deductible.
 Medicare will not, however, cover any extra tests (such as X-rays) that your doctor orders as a part of your treatment plan.